Perspective | Lessons from my college son, while we were home together

 When my son came back last spring, he continued his classes remotely, once again at his bedroom desk with his faithful study buddy (our Westie, Mac) by his side.
 We fell into familiar rhythms — meals together, walks around the city, long talks — but with one big difference: My son is now an adult.
-He’s also part of the post-millennial, politically aware generation born between the mid-1990s and early 2000s that includes environmental activist Greta Thunberg and gun control advocate Emma González.
+He’s also part of the politically aware generation born between the mid-1990s and early 2000s that includes environmental activist Greta Thunberg and gun control advocate Emma González.

 In the past months, I’ve seen how my son’s activism has bloomed since he left home, during a gap year in Senegal and then two years at university.
 The ease I enjoyed with him before he left is still there, but our dinner conversations have revolved around covid-19′s inequality, racial violence, representation in politics and the media, paths forward for the new administration, my son’s census outreach and voter registration work on campus.